Apply for PTV authorisation: OD-RH (taxi)

 |Declaration of Motor Injury Insurance Class (Form E67)||Kb|

-To apply for a PTV authorisation the vehicle must either:
+To apply for a PTV authorisation, your vehicle must either:

-- have had a full inspection for PTV OD-RH (taxi) purposes in the previous three months prior to application; or
+- have had a full inspection for PTV OD-RH (taxi) purposes in the three months prior to applying; or

 - be a new vehicle registered in WA in the last 10 days.

-If either of these conditions are not met the nominated vehicle must pass the Department of Transport (DoT) vehicle inspection process and comply with DoT’s standards, as per the Transport (Road Passenger Services) Act 2018, Transport (Road Passenger Services) Regulations 2019.
+If either of these conditions are not met, your vehicle must undergo an inspection at an Authorised Inspection Station (AIS) to ensure it meets vehicle and safety standards.
 If the vehicle has not passed an inspection, you will not be able to successfully apply for the PTV authorisation.

-On-demand Booking Services (ODBS) may have their own have maximum vehicle age and independent inspection requirements - it is recommended you liaise directly with the ODBS you intend to operate for, if applicable.
+On-demand booking services (ODBS) may have their own maximum vehicle age and independent inspection requirements – it is recommended you liaise directly with the ODBS you intend to operate for, if applicable.

 |ODT119: Vehicle examination required||Kb|